noah-nuebling/mac-mouse-fix/Helper/Config/ScrollConfigTesting.md

 where
     pxPerTickEndBase =
-        160 if pxPerTickEndSemantic = "large"   (180 is good after making acceleration curve linear) 120 if pxPerTickEndSemantic = "medium"  (120 might be good after making acceleration curve linear) 80 if pxPerTickEndSemantic = "small"    (90 might be good after making acceleration curve linear) where
+        160 if pxPerTickEndSemantic = "large"   (180 is good after making acceleration curve linear) 120 if pxPerTickEndSemantic = "medium"  (130 or 140 might be better after making acceleration curve linear) 80 if pxPerTickEndSemantic = "small"    (90 might be better after making acceleration curve linear) where
     inertiaFactor =
         1 if inertia="2.3 Xcode Momentum 4"
         3/4 if inertia="3 Snappy"
-        2/3 if inertia="3.1 Snappy 2"
         2/3 if inertia="4.
 MMF"
 where
     screenHeightSummant =